DKSecurity99/fitclub/README.md

 ## 🚀 Functionalities

 > The project does not have any functionality, as it is just a common web site with no actions.

+<a id="differential"></a>
+## 🔥 Differential

+> The biggest difference in the creation of this project was the application of animations in the loader of the interface elements, with pure css only.

 <a id="install"></a>
 ## 👷 Installation and use